Search

 -

-Zoom is the video conferencing tool we use at Carey Business School to meet with other colleagues, students, office hours, and for online classes.
+Zoom is the video conferencing tool we use at Carey Business School to meet with other colleagues and students, to hold office hours, and to teach online classes.

 - Signing in for the first time

-- To sign in for the first time, go to https://jhucarey.zoom.us/ and click on the sign-in button.
-Next, download the latest desktop application and use single sign on (SSO) to log in with your JHED ID.
-Enter “jhucarey” as the company/ organization name.
+- To sign in for the first time, go to https://jhucarey.zoom.us/ and select the sign-in button.
+Next, download the latest desktop application and use Single Sign On (SSO) to log in with your JHED ID.
+Enter “jhucarey” as the company/organization name.

 - Receiving licensed Zoom account

-- If you need to upgrade your Carey basic Zoom account to Licensed (was Pro) level, please contact carey.zoom@jhu.edu
+- If you need to upgrade your Carey basic Zoom account to Licensed (formerly Pro) level, please contact carey.zoom@jhu.edu.

 - Breakout rooms and polling